 The Company qualifies for reporting under PFRS for Small and Medium-sized entities (SMEs).
-However, the Company availed of the exemption from the mandatory adoption of the PFRS for SMEs as allowed by the Philippine SEC in its SEC Notice dated October 11, 2010 being a subsidiary of a group reporting under IFRSs.
+However, as provided under the Revised Securities Regulation Code (SRC) Rule 68, the Company availed of the exemption from the mandatory adoption of the PFRS for SMEs on the basis that the Company is a subsidiary of a group reporting under IFRSs.
 Accordingly, the Company opted to adopt PFRS instead of PFRS for SMEs.